 The problem today is that we don't eat dirt; we wash everything.
-Of course, given what is in the dirt and on the dirt around us, it’s probably best that we do wash it all.
-But in the process we never get a chance to ingest those healthy bacteria that our genes expect us to.
+Of course, given what is in the dirt and on the dirt around us, it’s probably best that we do clean it all.
+But in the process, we never get a chance to ingest those healthy bacteria that our genes expect us to.

 We live in a time when stress is everywhere, where we do tend to get sick and take antibiotics, where we eat certain processed foods that support the growth of unhealthy bacteria and yeast forms while choking out the healthy flora.
-That is simply our everday life.
+That is our everyday life.

 Mark Sisson thinks we should think of probiotic supplements as friends.

 "Not those friends you always tell “we should hang out more!” when you run into them but never do.
 Real friends.
 The ones you have over for dinner every week.
 The ones you include in group texts that go for months without breaking.
 That’s how you should treat probiotics – like real friends whose company you genuinely enjoy and who come in capsules and require refrigeration."

 He recommends taking probiotics with food or 30 minutes before meals, as our bodies are “meant” to consume probiotics with food.
 They seem to survive the transit through our gut when taken this way (as opposed to after a meal).

 I like to take mine 30 minutes before I eat.

 If you have any more questions then please free to email me at email@example.com or visit my Facebook Page at My Crohn's Doctor.